anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-sign-cert: array of base64-encoded certificate data (optional).

-The the trigger for the pledge to create a PVR is depicted in the following figure:
+The trigger for the pledge to create a PVR is depicted in the following figure:

 ~~~~
 {